baas-project/baas/docs/running_baas_control_server.md

 ## prerequisites

-1. Make sure the management kernel and initramfs have been generated and exist [here](../control_server/static)
+1. Make sure the management kernel and initramfs have been generated and exist here: [`/control_server/static`](../control_server/static)

 ### Running in docker